IndustryOutsider is supported by its readers. When you purchase through links on the site, we may earn an affiliate commission. Read more here.

 My final thoughts

 For what this rifle would cost to build, I could have almost bought a complete KIDD rifle.
 But I would have missed out on a lot.
 For one, the journey was educational.
 My rifle evolved along with my skills.
 And I got to try out new bits and pieces here and there.
 The Timney trigger is a great upgrade over stock, but the KIDD two-stage is in a class of its own.
 That Boyds At-One stock offers plenty of adjustment and looks great too.
 The KRG just offers more adjustment, as well as options for things like an Arca rail and M-LOK mounting points.
 Where I thought the KIDD ULW barrel was accurate, I now expect even more from the stainless match barrel.
-Even the Magpul bipod, which I’ve dismissed as ineffective with light rimfire rifles now seems right at home.
+Even the Magpul bipod, which I’ve felt was somewhat ineffective with light rimfire rifles now seems right at home.

 Whether you start with a stock 10/22 or jump in with a custom build, it seems that there is always some room for improvement.
 It’s most interesting to me that I once thought this rifle was beyond my potential.
 Now, I’m much more confident in my skills and ready to wring every last drop of accuracy out of it in its current setup.
 If there is a lesson here, it’s that finding the right rifle to match your skills is a journey.
 As your skills evolve, so should your gear.
 It doesn’t happen overnight.
 Enjoy the process, learn from it, and have fun.